 A maximum height of 35 feet (2 floors of commercial, or 1 floor of commercial with 2 floors of residential above) is proposed for the North Pacific area.
-Additional height up to 45 feet (3 floors of commercial, or 1 floor of commercial with 3 floors of residential above) is allowed for properties east of North Pacific Avenue, if visual analyses indicate that views to Mission Hill from the Water Street Bridge are preserved and if additional height is highly articulated.
+Additional height up to 45 feet (3 floors of commercial, or 1 floor of commercial with 3 floors of residential above) is allowed for properties

+Street Bridge are preserved and if additional height is highly articulated.

-Portions of The -the North Pacific Area is are not located within the City's parking district and, as such, parking must meet overall City standards and be provided on site.
+Portions of -the North Pacific Area are not located within the City's parking district and, as such, parking must meet overall City standards and be provided on site.